University to reallocate recycling resources

 Over his 45-year career — including 16 years at ASU — Sampson has led transformative design initiatives related to sustainability and a connection to place.
 Since joining the university in 2009, he has helped reshape ASU campuses by developing designs rooted in the Sonoran Desert.

-His work has guided major open space projects, including the Cancer Garden at Biodesign C and the rehabilitation of Palm Walk on the Tempe campus.
+His work has guided major open space projects, including the Cactus Garden at Biodesign C and the rehabilitation of Palm Walk on the Tempe campus.

 “I’m incredibly proud to help protect and create sites of memory that shape how students experience the university, physically and mentally,” Sampson said.
 “This honor reflects the work of our team and ASU’s leadership in sustainable site development.”